M-Enderle/cardmarket/README.md

 - [ ] Refresh sets on the fly when manually setting urls
 - [ ] Add support for more deck formats

+## Liability
+This program is provided as is.
+I am not responsible for any damage caused by using this program.
+The program uses scraping to retrieve data from MKM.
+This is against the terms of service of MKM.
+Use this program at your own risk.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Support me
 If you like this project, you can support me by buying me a coffee.